Skip to content

 1. Sidero Omni account — Sign up at siderolabs.com

-2. Registered machines — At least one machine must be registered and available in your Omni instance (see Omni docs: Register a Machine)
+2. Registered machines — At least one machine must be registered in your Omni instance and available for allocation (see Omni docs: Register a Machine).
+Machines can be allocated dynamically via a machine class, statically by UUID list, or auto-discovered from the available pool when neither is configured.

 3. Service account key — Create one in the Omni web UI under Settings → Service Accounts; the key is a base64-encoded string